ahaququq/LavaChicken/README.md

 - [x] Get a window to show up
   - [ ] Make it render on Wayland
 - [ ] Show a triangle

+## What will not happen:
+- Anything on non-linux devices